-In the wake of today's verdicts, LGBT rights campaigner Peter Tatchell has blasted the Metropolitan Police's handing of the case, arguing that "failings" in the initial investigation led to two more preventable deaths, and criticising the force for not issuing a warning to London's gay community sooner.“While timely and commendable, this verdict is no compensation for the loss of four young gay men who had their lives, hopes and dreams cut short," Tatchell said in a statement.
+In the wake of today's verdicts, LGBT rights campaigner Peter Tatchell has blasted the Metropolitan Police's handing of the case, arguing that "failings" in the initial investigation led to two more preventable deaths, and criticising the force for not issuing a warning to London's gay community sooner.

 "Appallingly, even after three deaths the police were still maintaining that they were ‘unusual’ but ‘not suspicious.’
 They did not issue a public alert to the gay community that a serial killer could be on the loose.

 "This failing ignored Met Police best practice advice which was agreed two decades ago, after past murders of gay men."Despite concerns being raised by a friend of Gabriel Kovari's in October 2014 that the deaths of Kovari, Daniel Witworth and Anthony Walgate could be linked, police failed to link the killings until the discovery of fourth victim Jack Taylor's body in September 2015.
 The force launched a murder investigation and issued a public appeal for information in October 2015 - something that Tatchell says would have come much sooner were the victims not young, gay men in a working class area of London.
 "Four young men were already dead.
 This appeal should have been made in August 2014 after the first two killings.
 If the police had done this, further deaths may have been prevented.
 Two of these men might still be alive," he said.